10 pairs of lightweight hiking shoes that you'll want to wear to the fullest [less than 500g per shoe]

 Lightness★★★☆☆☆Stable

-If this special were not included, the Italian brand would never have come across for a long time.
-It boasts a history of over 50 years and is a well-established, well-established brand that has become a pioneer in plastic ski boots, making it a well-established brand in winter sports.
-This is honestly the first time I've learned that this is such a cutting-edge brand with such technical capabilities in the world of trekking boots.
+If it weren't for this special feature, I would never have come across this long-established Italian brand, which boasts a history of over 50 years and is renowned in the winter sports world as a pioneer of plastic ski boots.
+To be honest, this was the first time I had learned that it is also such a technologically advanced brand in the world of trekking boots

 VASQUE Inhaler II GTX

-However, Vibram's latest Megagrip rubber and deep-carved lugs (ditches) used in the outsole are likely to provide high grip over a wide range of terrain (especially muddy rough roads).
-As someone who is used to trekking shoes, I can't help but grin at the very reliable look.
+However, the Vibram's latest Megagrip rubber and deep lugs on the outsole seem to provide excellent grip on a wide range of terrain (especially muddy, rough roads) without clogging up with mud.
+As someone familiar with trekking shoes, I can't help but grin at how reliable these shoes look

 adidas TERREX FAST R MID Gore-Tex